 Not only will it clean up Safari history and cache, but it will also clear app caches and other junk to lighten the load on your whole Mac.
 This is how you clean up cache with it:

-1. Launch CleanMyMac X (it has a free version you can download)
+1. Open CleanMyMac (it has a free version you can download).

-3. Go through the modules to review the files you’ll remove (cache will be in System Junk).
+3. Go through the tool to review the files you’ll remove (cache will be in Cleanup).

 4. Hit Clean.